 Approved Vendors are encouraged to bring job training compliance issues to the Program Administrator early in the development process.
 The Program Administrator will make every effort to provide resources, contacts, and guidance on locating and hiring Eligible Job Trainees.
 Details on every qualified, CEJA-funded job training program can be found on the ILSFA website.
 The Program Administrator can direct the Approved Vendor and/or their subcontractor/installer/agent to resources, contacts, hiring events, and more.
 The Approved Vendor is expected to proactively seek help early.
-Please see the Project Waiver Evaluation Rubric for guidance.
+Please see the Project Waiver Evaluation RubricPlease see the Project Waiver Evaluation Rubric for guidance.